nikit0ns/Helper_YouTube_Bot/README.md

 - :floppy_disk: The Telegram Bot to download videos from YouTube.
 - :interrobang: You can find information about the video from YouTube.
-- :pencil: There is the `'pytube'` library is connected here.
+- :books: There is the `'pytube'` library is connected here.
 - :open_file_folder: The Bot has two commands: `/start`, `/help`.

 ---